Spacial/awesome-csirt/README.md

 * [A malware analysis kit for the novice](https://www.computerweekly.com/tip/A-malware-analysis-kit-for-the-novice)
 * [malware-ioc](https://github.com/eset/malware-ioc): Indicators of Compromises (IOC) of our various investigations
 * [pftriage](https://github.com/idiom/pftriage): Python tool and library to help analyze files during malware triage and analysis.
+* [imaginaryC2](https://github.com/felixweyne/imaginaryC2#demo-use-case-simulating-trickbot-servers): Imaginary C2 is a python tool which aims to help in the behavioral (network) analysis of malware.
+Imaginary C2 hosts a HTTP server which captures HTTP requests towards selectively chosen domains/IPs.
+Additionally, the tool aims to make it easy to replay captured Command-and-Control responses/served payloads.

 ### Repos